Ethics carries many other names: Morals, Values, Rules, Virtues… They are to be the basis of the way each of us lives our life.

 We’ve seen the equation involving: human nature, free will, behavior, and ethics.
 There are seven billion combinations of these characteristics that animate our world population.
 This is the complexity of the issue The Explanation—and all of mankind is working with.

 How are we to bring real Peace and Prosperity to Humankind?

 This blog post is an excerpt from chapter 2.7 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Ethics are the Blueprint for Behavior – How Humanity Should Function
+Please use the Social Network links just below to share this information from The Explanation, Ethics are the Blueprint for Behavior – How Humanity Should Function